seanreed1111/recordly1/readme.md

 Please provide a link for the GitHub repository and deployed url for the application so that we can see the various portions working.

-@@@@@ My notes
-There is going to be an album list available initially.
-Each user can decide to add one of these albums to their list

-Favoriting
-Each user can go through their